 The Belmont Stakes is the longest and oldest of the Triple Crown horse races, run over 1 1/2 miles of track often referred to as “Big Sandy” due to its soil composition.

-Three-year-old thoroughbreds will run the Belmont Stakes, a Grade I event held at Belmont Park in Elmont, New York, over 1 1/8 miles in the opening leg of the Triple Crown with a purse totaling $1.5 million.
-This marks the first time in history the Belmont Stakes will be the first race for the coveted crown.
+On June 5, three-year-old thoroughbreds will run the Belmont Stakes, a Grade I event held at Belmont Park in Elmont, New York, over 1 1/2 miles in the opening leg of the Triple Crown with a purse totaling $1.5 million.

 Betting on the Belmont Stakes is one of the biggest highlights on the annual racing calendar.
 We’re going to cover everything you need to know to get involved this time around.

 From the best places for you to legally and safely place your horse racing wagers, what the odds board tells us, how horses qualify and the history of the race itself, it’s all here.

 |Post Position||Horse||Jockey||Current Odds|

 |Get Up to a $300 Risk Free Bet at TVG!|